Toshiba to close chip plants as demand slides

 "It's because demand is so weak," said analyst Yoshiharu Izumi at JP Morgan in Tokyo, adding that the announcement would likely be mildly negative for the company's stock.

-"There is the high yen, cutbacks by domestic setmakers, especially Sony and Panasonic, and PC sales are weak around the world."
+"There is the high yen, cutbacks by domestic setmakers, especially Sony (6758.T) and Panasonic (6752.T), and PC sales are weak around the world."

 Cut-backs to production rates will start in late November, the company said.

-Shares in Toshiba fell just over 1.1 percent to 347 yen on Wednesday, underperforming the Nikkei average.
+Shares in Toshiba fell just over 1.1 percent to 347 yen on Wednesday, underperforming the Nikkei average .N225.

 (Reporting by Mayumi Negishi and Isabel Reynolds; Editing by Joseph Radford)